CarliJoy/intersection_examples/README.md

 If you want to contribute to this repo [write into this issue](https://github.com/CarliJoy/intersection_examples/issues/4).

-The general state is [tracked in this issues](https://github.com/CarliJoy/intersection_examples/issues/8).
+The general state is [tracked in this issue](https://github.com/CarliJoy/intersection_examples/issues/8).

+Experimental CPython implementation of intersections can be found in [this issue](https://github.com/CarliJoy/intersection_examples/issues/9)